Students may complete a major or minor in Computer Science or a minor in computational methods.

-David G. Wonnacott, Associate Professor at Haverford College
+David G. Wonnacott, Associate Professor

-All majors, minors and concentrations offered by the program emphasize foundations and basic principles of information science, rather than engineering or data-processing applications.
+All majors, minors and concentrations offered by the department emphasize foundations and basic principles of information science, rather than engineering or data-processing applications.
 The aim is to provide students with skills that transcend short-term trends in computer hardware and software.

 Major in Computer Science

-Students are encouraged to prepare a major course plan in consultation with their academic adviser in computer science.
-The requirements for a major in computer science are three introductory courses (CMSC 110 or 205, 206 and 231), three core courses (CMSC 240, 245 and one of 330, 340 or 345), six electives of a student's choosing and a senior thesis.
+Students are encouraged to prepare a major course plan in consultation with their academic adviser in Computer Science.
+The requirements for a major in computer science are three introductory courses (CMSC 110 or 205, 206 and 231), three core courses (CMSC 240, 245 and one of 330, 340 or 345), six electives of a student’s choosing and a senior thesis.
 Students should ensure that they have completed at least three courses in computer science by the end of their sophomore year (we highly recommend CMSC 110, 206 and 231).

 Minor in Computer Science